Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 6. Result Analysis and Deployment

 Now that you have your test results, you need to analyze your data to determine which elements work best for increasing your landing page conversion rates.
-Some of the metrics you might consider while analyzing your data are:
+Some of the metrics you might consider while analyzing your landing page a/b testing data are:

 • Confidence level